- Glossary

 Develop an effective KPI approach

-As you determine which KPIs to measure, think about your overall objective—and if you have a team, be sure to involve them.
+As you determine which KPI to measure, think about your overall objective—and if you have a team, be sure to involve them.
 Get feedback from staff, management, and potentially even your customers or clients about what success means for your business.

 Define and refine KPI selection